GroupProject2020/Ovito/doc/python/introduction/overview.rst

 its central concept: the data processing pipeline.
 After loading a simulation file, you typically apply modifiers that act on the input data.
 The output of this sequence of modifiers (which form the *data pipeline*) is computed by OVITO and displayed in the interactive viewports.
-From a Python script's perspective, a data pipeline is represented by an instance of the :py:class:`~ovito.pipeline.Pipeline` class, which stores the list of modifiers in its :py:attr:`~ovito.pipeline.Pipeline.modifiers` field.
+From a Python script's perspective, a data pipeline is represented by an instance of the :py:class:`~ovito.pipeline.Pipeline` class, which stores the list of applied modifiers in its :py:attr:`~ovito.pipeline.Pipeline.modifiers` field.

 In addition to the modifier list, a data pipeline always has some kind of *data source*, which is an associated object providing